-Most experts agree that the optimum range for swimming pools is 7.2-7.6, with 7.4 being perfect.
+Most experts agree that the optimum pH range for swimming pools is 7.2-7.6, with 7.4 being perfect.

 If the water is too acidic, it can cause damage to your pool and some pretty serious irritation to your eyes and skin.

-But if it's too basic, it can cause scaling and murky water, which isn't the best for swimmers.
+But if the pH level too basic, it can cause scaling and murky water, which isn't the best for swimmers.

-As you can tell, off-balance pH levels can cause some issues.
+As you can tell, off-balance pH levels can cause some issues for your swimming pool.
 For example: